hiptest/hiptest-publisher/docs/CONTRIBUTING.md

 cp templates/scala/scenario.rb templates/scala/specs/scenario.rb
 ```

 Edit the file so it generates proper Scala/Specs code.
+You can also customize the config file for the framework located at ``config/scala-specs.conf``.

 You should now be able to generate your tests using the following line:

 ```shell
 rake install